+Evan’s technical background is in water and air testing and treatment applied in developing communities through to operational spacecraft.
 Previously, Evan worked as a civil servant at the NASA-Johnson Space Center in Houston, Texas for six years.
 At NASA, Evan was a principal investigator and project manager in the Life Support and Habitability Systems Branch working on flight hardware for the Space Shuttle, the Space Station, and concepts for Moon and Mars spacecraft.

 Dexter Gauntlett has worked for ten years at the nexus of distributed renewable energy generation and international development in the United States and internationally in both the private and non-profit sectors.
 He has extensive experience working with development agencies, development banks, and government programs intended to catalyze cleantech projects in urban and off-grid settings.
 As an analyst and consultant Gauntlett has covered global renewable energy markets including solar PV, wind, ocean and hydrokinetic energy.
 In this capacity he has researched the main technological, economic, and political drivers and barriers affecting the deployment of emerging technologies and analyzed many of the most innovative companies in the cleantech sector.
-He has also worked with Green Empowerment, an international non-profit that partners with local NGOs to install renewable energy systems in rural villages in developing countries, in partnership with local NGOs.
+He has also worked with Green Empowerment, an international non-profit that partners with local NGOs to install renewable energy systems in rural villages in developing countries.

 Christian Muragijimana earned his BSc in Environmental Health Sciences from University of Rwanda in 2014.
 Christian is a full time field technician for SweetSense Inc. Christian was born in Rwanda- Kigali, where he has worked in water, sanitation and hygiene (WASH) for the last three years.